farirpgs/fari-community/public/catalog/creators/fari-rpgs/fari-community/index.md

-# Fari Community | Getting Started
+# Introduction | Getting Started

 Welcome to Fari Community, a place where you can find tons of free and open licensed resources for tabletop role-playing games.

 Every single page on this site is publically available on GitHub and can be edited by anyone.

+If you are looking to **add your own content** to the site, just read the instructions laid out in this document and if you need anyhelp, feel free to **reach out to us on [Discord](https://farirpgs.com/discord)**.

 # Structure | Getting Started

-The Fari Community's site is all based on the file structure of the `public/catalog` folder.
+The Fari Community's site is all based on the file structure of the [`public/catalog`](https://github.com/fariapp/fari-community/tree/main/public/catalog) folder.

 The folder names and files found within this folder are used to generate the site's navigation.